audiobookshelf/audiobookshelf-api-docs/source/includes/_schemas.md

 `isFile` | Boolean | Whether the library item is a single file in the root of the library folder.
 `mtimeMs` | Integer | The time (in ms since POSIX epoch) when the library item was last modified on disk.
 `ctimeMs` | Integer | The time (in ms since POSIX epoch) when the library item status was changed on disk.
 `birthtimeMs` | Integer | The time (in ms since POSIX epoch) when the library item was created on disk.
-Will be `0` if unknown.
+It will be `0` if unknown.
 `addedAt` | Integer | The time (in ms since POSIX epoch) when the library item was added to the library.
 `updatedAt` | Integer | The time (in ms since POSIX epoch) when the library item was last updated.
 (Read Only) `lastScan` | Integer or null | The time (in ms since POSIX epoch) when the library item was last scanned.
-Will be `null` if the server has not yet scanned the library item.
+It will be `null` if the server has not yet scanned the library item.
 `scanVersion` | String or null | The version of the scanner when last scanned.
-Will be `null` if it has not been scanned.
+It will be `null` if it has not been scanned.
 `isMissing` | Boolean | Whether the library item was scanned and no longer exists.
 `isInvalid` | Boolean | Whether the library item was scanned and no longer has media files.
-`mediaType` | String | What kind of media the library item contains.
-Will be `book` or `podcast`.
+`mediaType` | String | The kind of media item the library contains.
+It will be `book` or `podcast`.
 `media` | [Book](#book) or [Podcast](#podcast) Object | The media of the library item.
 `libraryFiles` | Array of [Library File](#library-file) | The files of the library item.